stanwood/handbook/README.md

 Some documents are not made public and reside in the GDrive of the MD.
 These are:

-1. All data considered private under data protection regulations or other laws.
+1. All data considered "private" (under data protection regulations or other laws).
 2. Contracts with freelancers and employees.

 **Internal**

 Some documents are only available to team members and not the public.
-They reside in databases, GDrive, Debitoor, Github or GitLab.
+They reside in databases, GDrive, Candis, Debitoor, Github or GitLab.
 These being:

 1. Production client data - only accessible by admins.
 2. Client contracts and offers.
-3. Slack conversations - except direct messages or confidential discussions in #leads_private.
+3. Slack conversations - except direct messages or confidential discussions in #leads_private - we strive to discuss typically confidential topics in the open.
 4. Code and tickets on non-open-source projects
-5. Passwords and production keys (1Password).
+5. Passwords and production keys (they are in 1Password).

 #### Openness and honesty